nsrr/cfs-documentation/pages/manuals/rhinometry/12-06-acquiring-data.md

   </p>
 </div>

-6. With the nosepiece in place under the nares, and the subject not breathing, press either **Enter** or the **Start/Stop** button on the rhinometer.
+6. With the nosepiece in place under the nostril, and the subject not breathing, press either **Enter** or the **Start/Stop** button on the rhinometer.
 When a series of clicks is heard, the rhinometer has taken a measurement of the nasal cavity.
 7. Hit the **Start/Stop** button any time after hearing a beep to stop the trial.
 The beep indicates that there has been the minimum number of trials taken to produce a graph.
 When the beep is heard, there is also a large dot appearing in the upper right hand corner of the screen.
-8. Test the same nares again.
+8. Test the same nostril again.
-9. Repeat this procedure for the other nares, so that you have two trials for each side of the nose.
+9. Repeat this procedure for the other nostril, so that you have two trials for each side of the nose.
-10. When 2 reproducible trials have been taken for each nares, save the file.
+10. When 2 reproducible trials have been taken for each nostril, save the file.

 ### 12.6.1 Administering Decongestant to the Participant